diegomacario/Super-Sunshine/README.md

 Measuring this angle at every point that is struck by a ray of light, and adding up the contributions of all the light sources in a scene, allows us to determine how an entire surface is illuminated.

 Note that so far I have talked about varying the brightness of light sources based on the angle described above.
 I intentionally used the word "brightness" because it makes everything easier to visualize, but that is not how things are implemented on a computer.
-In the case of the ray-tracer described in this readme, instead of varying the brightness of the light sources, we vary the intensity of a particular colour, which you can define for every object you create.
+In the case of Super-Sunshine, instead of varying the brightness of the light sources, we vary the intensity of a particular colour, which you can define for every object you create.
 To set this colour, use the following command:
  ```sh
  diffuse r g b
  ```